 - SB 309 also totally disregards the fact that 8 out of 11 recent studies on solar energy, several of which were commissioned by state governments themselves, that net metering actually undervalues the true value of solar: In other words, the value of solar to the grid exceeds the retail price (net metered level)!

 IV.
-SB 309 is a Renewed Threat to Solar
+SB 309 is a Renewed Threat to Customer-Owned Solar

 Indiana’s powerful utility lobby, with ideological allies in the legislature, attempted to eliminate net metering in 2015 with the push to pass HB 1320.
 Due to the outpouring of opposition to this bill from a diverse number of agricultural, consumer, environmental, libertarian, religious, and social justice groups — along with several solar entrepreneurs — Speaker Brian Bosma wisely chose to kill HB 1320 by not putting it to a House vote.

-V. Our Statement on SB 309, on Passage out of the Senate Utilities Committee on February 16th.
+a.
+Our Statement on SB 309, on Passage out of the Senate on Monday, February 27th.

-Ask Your State Senator to vote “No” on SB 309.
-“Don’t vote for SB 309.
+1.)
+Ask Your State Representative to vote “No” on SB 309 should it reach the House Floor and request your state representative to “Urge the House Utilities Committee Chairman to not hold a vote on SB 309.
 Instead, call on the Indiana Utility Regulatory Commission to do a data-driven study — which at least ten conservative-leaning states have done — that allows our state to carefully develop sound public policy related to solar energy.”

 2.)
 More broadly, please get involved in a deeper way by becoming an “Environmental Advocate”!